 - Catch migration and arrival for resident species as spring arrives to this wetland and mountain landscape

-- Hear the rancorous calls of Yellow-headed Blackbirds; watch for marshes teaming with waterfowl
+- Hear the rancorous calls of Yellow-headed Blackbird; watch for marshes teaming with waterfowl

 - Find five species of grebes and 10 species of western raptors

-- Experience the rural west, its cowboy culture and wide-open spaces also home to wildlife
+- Experience the rural west, its cowboy culture and wide-open spaces are home to rich wildlife

 - Watch Vaux’s Swift acrobatic in the sky against backdrop views of the snow-clad Cascades

-- Watch Osprey harass Bald Eagle carrying fish over scenic mountain lakes with Bufflehead and Barrow’s Goldeneye down below
+- See Osprey harass Bald Eagle carrying fish over scenic mountain lakes with Bufflehead and Barrow’s Goldeneye down below

 - Learn how fire ecology has made a mosaic of habitat prime for birds across varied habitats

-- In Bend, end great days of birding with top-rate local foods and a fabulous selection of brews and wine from the region
+- In Bend, end great days of birding with top-rated local foods and a fabulous selection of brews and wine from the region

 Accommodations at the Best Western Rory and Ryan Inn, Hines (D)

-Over the next two days, we have much to explore.
-We spend time in various areas of the Silvies River floodplain.
+On our first full day, we have much to explore.
+We spend the morning crisscrossing the wetlands of the Silvies River floodplain.
 Sometimes referred to as the Malheur-Harney Lakes Basin, this closed sub-basin is named for Harney Lake, an alkali sink in this northwest corner of the immense Great Basin.
 The Silvies River drains from the southern limits of the Oregon’s Blue Mountains and across its expansive flood plain, with its delta feeding into the north shore of Malheur Lake.

 Accommodations at the Best Western Rory and Ryan Inn, Hines (D)

-We continue our in-depth exploration of this fascinating area, traveling beyond the lakes to Frenchglen.
-Between Malheur Refuge and the surrounding uplands, we will search for over 150 breeding species, including: 5 different grebes; over 15 nesting waterfowl; 10 species each of raptors, shorebirds, and sparrows; and up to 8 different flycatchers and 6 swallows.
-Yellow-headed Blackbirds will be abundant along the fencerows, with both Willets and Wilson’s Snipe scattered among them.
-Thousands of Franklin’s Gulls and White-faced Ibis breed on the refuge, along with over 100 pairs of Sandhill Cranes.
+Over two full days, we visit such Malheur hotspots as Buena Vista Ponds, Benson Pond, and the deep-water Krumbo Reservoir, as well as Page Springs and the wild and scenic Blitzen River.
+From our base in the quaint and historic hamlet of Frenchglen, we explore the Blitzen Valley and surrounding uplands, searching for over 150 breeding species, including: five different grebes; over 15 nesting waterfowl species; 10 species each of raptors, shorebirds, and sparrows; and up to eight different flycatcher and six swallow species.
+Yellow-headed Blackbird are abundant in the marshes, with Willets and Wilson’s Snipe scattered among them.
+Thousands of Franklin’s Gulls and White-faced Ibis breed on the refuge, along with over 100 pairs of Sandhill Crane.
 Additional breeding bird highlights include rare Oregon nesters such as Trumpeter Swan, Eastern Kingbird, Bobolink, and Yellow-breasted Chat.

 Accommodations at the St. Francis Old Schoolhouse, Bend (B,L,D)

-Woodpecker searching gives us the framework for our days, but the diverse habitats in the region will expose us to a correspondingly diverse array of breeding species and late migrants.
+We leave Bend early and head northwest to the Sisters area, our gateway and base for exploring Central Oregon’s Woodpecker Wonderland, where 11 woodpecker species raise their young each year.
+Woodpecker searching gives us the framework for our days, but the diverse habitats in the region expose us to a correspondingly diverse array of breeding species and late migrants.
 The eastern slope of the Cascades is characterized by stratified montane habitats that range from juniper woodlands to alpine tundra.
 Several factors contribute to this diversity phenomenon:

 • The annual rainfall gradient from the Cascades crest to the Ponderosa Pine forest ranges from